 - Design your business model to support and deliver the value proposition.

-- Who you will be selling to, ie. customers and market segments.
+- Who you will be selling to (customers and market segments);

-- Why they will buy from you and not your competitors (the value proposition).
+- Why they will buy from you and not your competitors (the value proposition); and

-- What are the key things that you need to excel at to be able to consistently deliver your value proposition.
+- The key things you need to excel at to be able to consistently deliver your value proposition.

 Once you’ve found your sustainable competitive advantage, you should use it in many ways, to the business’ benefit.

-This in turn makes it easier for your staff to sell your products or services and know that their promises will be delivered.
+This, in turn, makes it easier for your staff to sell your products or services and know their promises will be delivered.